UPPMAX/HPC-python/docs/parallel.rst

 ---------------------------

 Monitoring the resources that a certain job uses is important specially when this job is expected to run on many CPUs and/or GPUs.
-It could happen that an incorrect module is loaded or the command for running on many CPUs is not the proper one and our job runs in serial mode while we allocated possibly many CPUs/GPUs.
+It could happen, for instance, that an incorrect module is loaded or the command for running on many CPUs is not the proper one and our job runs in serial mode while we allocated possibly many CPUs/GPUs.
 For this reason, there are several tools available in our centers to monitor the performance of running jobs.

 HPC2N
 ~~~~~